No Easy Start for France's New President

 BEARDSLEY: Sarkozy took a tough line and referred to young troublemakers as scum.
 But Jose Freche(ph), a writer and personal friend of Sarkozy's, says his public image is quite different from the real man.

-Mr. JOSE FRECHE (Author): Personally, he is a very nice guy and also very funny.
+JOSE FRECHE: Personally, he is a very nice guy and also very funny.
 When he decided something, he goes after the objective, very tough.
 But also he is somebody who liked to discuss with the people and to listen to all the people.

 BEARDSLEY: Nicolas Sarkozy was born in Paris in 1955, the son of a minor Hungarian aristocrat who fled communism after World War II.
 His mother was the daughter of a Jewish emigre from Greece.
 Sarkozy's father left the family when he was five, an event biographer Catherine Nay says deeply scarred him.